terra-ops/terra-app/docs/index.md

   Runs `docker-compose stop` to disable an environment.

 #### `terra environment:rebuild`
-  Looks in your app's .terra.yml file for `rebuild_source: @drushalias`.
+  Looks in your project's .terra.yml file for `rebuild_source: @drushalias`.
 Syncs the database, copies the files, then runs the rebuild hooks.

 #### `terra environment:status`
   Provides status information about an environment, including path and URL.

 #### `terra environment:scale`
-  Set the number of "app" containers.
-This command is a wrapper for `docker compose app=5`.
+  Set the number of "project" containers.
+This command is a wrapper for `docker compose project=5`.

 # Vagrant